didx-xyz/aries-cloudapi-python/docs/src/Bootstrap Trust Ecosystem.md

 ## 2. Generate a DID for the Endorser

-1. Access the API through [CloudAPI-Governance](http://cloudapi.127.0.0.1.nip.io/governance/docs)
+1. Access the API through the [Governance swagger docs](http://cloudapi.127.0.0.1.nip.io/governance/docs)
 2. Authenticate with `governance.`+`APIKEY` role
 3. Generate a new DID with a `POST` to the following API endpoint: `/v1/wallet/dids/`
 4. An example successful response to generate a DID would look like this: